Hearty Vegan Shepherd’s Pie

 This post may contain affiliate links.
 Read my full disclosure here.

-Whether you serve this lentil cottage pie for dinner or even for special occasions like Thanksgiving and Christmas, the whole family will love it.
+This mouth-watering lentil cottage pie is packed with chunky vegetables, savory sauce, and fluffy vegan mashed potatoes.
+Whether you serve it for dinner or even for special occasions like Thanksgiving and Christmas, the whole family will love it.

 How to make vegan shepherd’s pie